 This will give you a better understanding of the challenges faced in deepwater oil and gas operations, and what technology has been developed to overcome them.
 Rapid comprehension of new concepts is through visual illustration using animations, photos, and videos of actual operations.

 The target is engineering personnel needing familiarity with recent industry advances, as well as non-technical, support staff.
 Students are expected to have some knowledge of conventional floating drilling and production, although there is brief, refresher material in each topic area as it is addressed.
-The engineering methodology underlying the technology advances are described and illustrated, but not in depth.
+The engineering methodologies underlying the technology advances are described and illustrated, but not in depth.

 0.8 CEUs or 1.6 CEUs (Continuing Education Units) will be awarded for this 1 or 2-day course.